 - The U18 students will be attending the adult programme at MC Academy.
 All our U18 students receive extra attention and specific rules need to be followed in order to protect them from any kind of maltreatment.
 Therefore, we seek your assistance in ensuring that they are cared for properly by informing us of any signs of abuse (see Appendix 1) or behaviour problems. - The U18s have to agree and obey the curfew times when staying in your house as they have been put in place to ensure the students safety.
-The curfew time can only be extended in a situation when the U18 students are accompanied by a responsible adult (Family Consent needed if it is not Host Family).
+The curfew time can only be extended in a situation when the U18 stu-dents are accompanied by a responsible adult (Family Consent needed if it is not Host Family).

-13 & Under 21.30 (but under the supervision of a group leader or staff member at all times).
-14-15 22.30 (but under the supervision of a group leader or staff member at all times).
-16-17 23.00
+• 16 -17 23.00 14 - 15 22.30 (but under the supervision of a GL or staff member at all times) 13 & under 21.30 (but under the supervision of a Group Leader or staff member at all times)